Integrations > Authentication and SSO

 - Poor user experience with repeated authentication prompts

-SSO integration with MCP works through standardized OAuth 2.1 flows that delegate authentication to enterprise identity providers:
+SSO integration with MCP uses standardized OAuth 2.1 flows.
+These flows delegate authentication to your enterprise identity providers - here’s how it works:

 - User initiates connection: AI agent requests access to a specific tool